 Credit Monitoring Services

 You can add an extra layer of protection by using a credit monitoring service.
 These services monitor your credit history and alert you to changes, such as an identity thief opening credit in your name.
-While there are many steps you can take to monitor your own credit, using a paid service can reduce admin and provide extra peace of mind.
+While there are many steps you can take to monitor your own credit, using a paid service can reduce your hassle and time investment and provide extra peace of mind.

 The Canadian Marketing Association offers a Do Not Mail service.
 The CMA does not hold any consumer information, but it liaises with marketing companies to notify them if you do not want to receive marketing offers in your mailbox.
 This will not stop all mail but should reduce it significantly, thereby reducing your risk.
 The website also contains information about identifying fraudulent offers and further privacy protection options in Canada.

 It is illegal for banks and financial institutions to issue credit cards without signed consent from the applicant, so there should not be any risk of unsolicited credit card offers arriving in a Canadian mailbox.
-If it does, it’s likely to be an attempted identity theft or fraud attempt so report the card to a branch and check your credit rating with your chosen bureau.
+If it does, it’s likely to be an attempted identity theft or fraud attempt.
+You should report the card to a branch and check your credit rating with your chosen bureau.

 Charity solicitations may sometimes arrive with some of your personal details completed in order to encourage you to donate more readily.
 Charities often share and sell contact lists, so you will need to contact each individual charity as you receive the mail to request to be taken off the mailing list.
 The Do Not Mail service mentioned above also includes some (but not all!) charities.